petros-d/docs/docs/runtime-release-notes.md

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.

+## Astronomer Runtime 3.0.1

+- Release date: September 1, 2021
+- Airflow version: 2.1.1

+### Minor improvements

+- The Astronomer Runtime image can now be used in Deployments on released versions of Astronomer such as Astronomer Enterprise v0.25
+- Added an `io.astronomer.docker.runtime.version` label to the Runtime Docker image
+- Upgraded default Python version to `3.9.6`
+- Added a link to Astronomer Cloud documentation in the Runtime Airflow UI

+### Bug fixes

+- Removed nonfunctional security and user profile elements from the Runtime Airflow UI
+- The Runtime Airflow UI now shows the correct version of Runtime in the footer

 ## Astronomer Runtime 3.0.0

 - Release date: August 12, 2021